 I believe that one of the strongest actors of psychotherapy is the ability to have a consistent working relationship, in a consistent space, for 45 minutes, once per week, that is entirely and completely devoted to you.
 You may be living a functional life, but I think psychotherapy should ideally accompany people into “how do you visualize, create, and finally live your version of an awesome life?”
 How do you find connections and relationships in adulthood?

 Whether you are experiencing an immediate problem bringing you distress—a breakup, work stress, anxiety, or depression—or whether you’re at a more content space and are hoping to work on your personal growth—advancing in your career, pursuing a dream, finding the right person—I believe that the process of therapy and my humanistic approach can facilitate that.

-I’m a licensed clinical social worker in the State of New York who has been in practice for 4 years.
-Over the rapid-fire post-school years, I’ve found out that one my strengths and passions has been working with young adults in their 20s and 30s through life transitions and creating empowered personal growth.
+I’m a licensed clinical social worker in the State of New York who has been in practice since 2012.
+Over the rapid-fire post-school years, I’ve found out that one my strengths and passions has been working with adults in their 20s and 30s through life transitions and facilitating their personal growth.

 In the changing face of the economy, and the difficult (and at times rewarding) transitions that brings, I have also found enjoying work with freelancers and people wanting to make their own mark in their professional life.

 Center for Modern Psychoanalytic Studies, One-Year Program (60 Continuing Education Credits), 2018

 Specialties: Addictions/recovery, relationships/dating, career transitions, and LGBTQIA affirmative therapy, therapy for young adults.

 Proud member of Lighthouse, an online directory promoting access to LGBTQ-affirming healthcare.

 Also a proud member of My Wellbeing, a community of therapists in NYC taking the stress out of the therapist search and reducing stigma through content and community gatherings.